RudolfCardinal/pdn_project_allocation/README.rst

 - It is almost guaranteed, as a reflection of human nature, that students and supervisors who didn't get what they wanted will complain about the results (or the method).
-Anticipate this by getting everyone to agree to the procedure in advance (ensuring that supervisors are clear about any absolute eligibility criteria, and agreeing to accept the result).
+Anticipate this by getting everyone to agree to the procedure in advance.
+Ensure that supervisors are clear about any absolute eligibility criteria, convey these to the administrator along with their preferences, and agree to accept the result.

-- If you run the program several times with the same input, you get the same answers.
-(It would be unfair otherwise: there would be a temptation to keep "flipping the coin" until the operator gets the answer they want).
+- If you run the program several times with the same input, you will get the same answers.
+(It would be unfair otherwise: there would be a temptation to keep "flipping the coin" until the operator gets the answer they want.)
 The program achieves this by shuffling its inputs in a "deterministic random" way (via a random number generator seed).